ianfucci/nightshift/README.md

 - `--showlegend` to add a legend
 - `--nolabels` to remove the residue/atom name and numbers from the plot, also shows the legend
 - `--offset` to add a constant to the indices used by BMRB (to reflect the numbering you are used to)
+- `--color` takes a color such as _red_ which will color all residues one color or a matplotlib colormap name such as _viridis_ or _tab20_ which will color each residue with a differen color on the colormap

 A csv file containing the label and chemical shifts of both atoms can be saved using the `--csv` flag and providing a file name: